Leeds: Nightlife

 Leeds is Purple Flag accredited to indicate an entertaining, diverse, safe and enjoyable night.
 Leeds has the fourth largest student population in the country (over 200,000), and is therefore one of the UK's hotspots for night-life.
 There are a large number of pubs, bars, nightclubs and restaurants, as well as a multitude of venues for live music.
 The full range of music tastes is catered for in Leeds.
 It includes the original home of the famous club nights Back 2 Basics, Speedqueen and Vague.
 Morley was the location of techno club The Orbit.
-Leeds has a number of large 'super-clubs' and there is a selection of independent clubs such as Club Mission and Mint Club, which is consistently ranked as one of the world's best clubs by DJ Magazine.
-Two other Leeds clubs, The Warehouse and The Garage, featured in the Top 100 Clubs list from 2013.
-The Garage has since closed.

 The F Club was club night that ran in Leeds between 1977 and 1982 and specialised in punk rock and post-punk.
-It would prove highly influential to the development of the goth subculture, due to it leading to the formation of seminal gothic rock bands like The Sisters of Mercy, The March Violets and Southern Death Cult.
+It would prove highly influential to the development of the goth subculture, due to it leading to the formation of seminal gothic rock bands like The Sisters of Mercy, The March Violets, and Southern Death Cult.
 The now-defunct club Le Phonographique was located in the Merrion Centre and was the first gothic nightclub in the world.

 Leeds has a well established LGBT+ nightlife scene, predominantly located in the Freedom Quarter on Lower Briggate.
 The New Penny is one of the UK's longest running LGBT+ venues, and Leeds oldest gay bar.
-The Viaduct Showbar holds drag cabaret, live shows and DJs.
-Other places include The Bridge, Blayds Bar, Tunnel Leeds and Queens Court.

-Popular areas for nightlife in Leeds include Call Lane, Briggate and the Arena Quarter.
 Towards Millennium Square is a growing entertainment district providing for both students and weekend visitors.
 The square has many bars and restaurants and a large outdoor screen.
 Millennium Square is a venue for large seasonal events such as a Christmas market, gigs and concerts, and citywide parties.
 It is adjacent to the Mandela Gardens, which were opened by Nelson Mandela in 2001.
 A number of public art features, fountains, and greenery can be found here.

-Yorkshire has a great history of real ale, but several bars near the railway station are fusing traditional beers with a modern bar.
-Popular bars such as this include The Hop, The Cross Keys and The Brewery Tap.
-Leeds also hosts an annual Leeds International Beer Festival, held at Leeds Town Hall every September.
+Yorkshire has a great history of real ale, but several bars near the railway station are fusing traditional beers with a modern bar Leeds also hosts an annual Leeds International Beer Festival, held at Leeds Town Hall every September.